Audi A6: A6L e-tron

 The concept vehicle was unveiled in Auto China 2012 in Beijing.

 It is a plug-in hybrid version of A6 L with 2.0 TFSI 211 PS engine combined with a 95 PS electric motor.
 Electric power is supplied via a 14.1 kWh lithium-ion battery, with all-electric range of 80 km for constant 60 kph drive.
 Other features include MMI navigation plus developed in Audi Infotainment Tech Center (ITC) in Beijing.

 The series production plug-in hybrid car will be available in China in 2016 on the long-wheelbase version, using the same hybrid vehicle powertrain like the concept vehicle.
-It has a power output of 180 kW, with 500 Nm maximum torque.
+It has a power output of 180 kW, with 500 Nm of torque.
 All-electric range will be 50 km.
 Acceleration from 0–60 mph takes 8.4 seconds.
 Fuel consumption will be 2.2 L/100km.

 A6 Black Edition (2013–)

-Available in Saloon and Avant bodies, they are versions of A6 S line with 177 PS 2.0-litre TDI or higher engines (excluding S6) in front-wheel-drive or Quattro all-wheel-drive configurations, for the UK market.
+Available in Saloon and Avant bodies, the Black Edition is a version of the A6 S line with 177 PS 2.0-litre TDI or higher engines (excluding S6) in front-wheel-drive or Quattro all-wheel-drive configurations, for the UK market.
 It included 20-inch rotor-design alloy wheels with a dark titanium finish, black grille, number plate surrounds and window frame strips, and privacy glass extending from the B-pillar rearwards; black roof rails, Piano Black inlays, sports seats upholstered in black Valcona leather, black headlining, BOSE audio system with DAB radio, Audi Music Interface (AMI) for iPod connection.

-Sales began in November 2012, with deliveries began in early 2013.
+Sales began in November 2012, with deliveries beginning in early 2013.